wednesday331/MainProjects/wednesday331-web50-projects-2020-x-capstone/wednesday331-web50-projects-2020-x-capstone/README.md

 Contains a list of county information in the form of .md files.
 They will be converted from Markdown2 content to HTML and this be used in the countyinformation.html file.

-# Why this project satisfies the distinctiveness and complexity requirements:
+# Why this Project Satisfies the Distinctiveness and Complexity Requirements:
 The project extensively uses knowledge learned throughout the course.
 They include:
 - Using Django's models.py, urls.py, views.py (and other Django files).
 - Uses extending HTML layouts, and several types of Jinja2 syntax.